Seeed-Studio/Small_ePaper_Shield/README.md

 [![Small e-Paper Shield](http://www.seeedstudio.com/depot/images/product/e%20shield_04.jpg)](http://www.seeedstudio.com/depot/small-epaper-shield-p-1597.html?cPath=34_82)

 # Background
 e-paper might be the most comfortable material to read.
 It reflects light instead of emits light to mimic the experience of conventional paper reading.
 And in this way much less power is consumed.
 Small e-paper shield is a driver shield for e-paper of small sizes.
-It's capable of driving e-papers of 1.44 inch, 2.0 inch and 2.7 inch and supports more than 170 langusges.
+It's capable of driving e-papers of 1.44 inch, 2.0 inch and 2.7 inch and supports more than 170 languages.
 The upper surface of this shield is left flat and clean to give great support to the e-paper attached to it.
 If you are considering a lightweight and comfortable to read display, e-paper would be a good choice.

 Attention: Since this driver board supports e-papers of different sizes. e-paper is not included in this product.
 We have e-paper of 2.0 inch and 2.7 inch on sale simultaneously.
 Go and add the most suitable one to your cart now!